Alberta's Dan Sherrard, New Brunswick's Abby Burgess capture gold at Canadian Club Championships | TSN

 Alberta's Team Dan Sherrard won the men's division at the Everest Canadian Curling Club Championships after defeating Saskatchewan's Team Mitch Criton in the final, 7-2.

+This was Sherrard's third gold medal at the Canadian Club Championship and first since 2013.

+“The third one was a long time coming,” Sherrard told Curling Canada.
+“We’ve worked very hard just to be at this event.
+We’ve tried every single year we could, so, to get here was incredible for us and this is just on another level.”

-Alberta, featuring Sherrard at skip, Brandon Klassen a third, Shawn Donnelly at second and Kyle Reynolds at lead, won all 10 of their games during the week-long event to take home the title.
+Alberta, featuring Sherrard at skip, Brandon Klassen at third and Kyle Reynolds at lead, won all 10 of their games during the week-long event to take home the title.

+Second Shawn Donnelly was unable to attend the event, meaning Alberta played as a three-person team.

+“We found out that we were going to be a three-man team, and tried to get a spare and it didn’t’ work out,” said Sherrard.
+“We’ve known each other a long time and said, ‘You know what, if anyone is going to be able to try to make this work, then let’s see if it can be us.’”

 Quebec's Team David Maheux earned the bronze medal after a 7-5 victory over Shea Steele of Nova Scotia.